Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 In no particular order:
 * Evan Cater (U) * - AI research and entrepreneurship.
 Received a Summer Research Scholarship to work on learning under uncertainty with me.
-* Madeline Griswold (U) * - AI research and mathematics.
+* Madeline Griswold (U) * - AI research, NLP, and mathematics.
 Presented a poster at the Brown CS Student Research Symposium.
 * Eric Choi (U) * - Full Stack Development and Research
+* Naveen Srinivasan (M) * - Theory of Reinforcement Learning.
+Working on a project involving planning with access to a state partition and local options.
+* Kevin Du (U) * - Machine Learning applications in adaptive assessment.
 * Fumi Honda (M) * - AI Research.
 Coauthor on accepted RLDM 2019 poster "Exploration under State Abstraction via Efficient Sampling and Action Reuse".
 * Alberta Devor (U) - (briefly) Research